-Chairman and Chief Executive Officer David D. Halbert is a proven leader with a strong track record of growth and value creation in the energy, financial and healthcare industries.
-With more than 40 years of experience, Mr. Halbert continues to be one of the most successful entrepreneurs in this country.
-Today, Mr. Halbert is a passionate advocate of personalized medicine and leads Caris Life Sciences® with a philosophy that more precise and individualized information will lead to dramatic improvements in the quality of care patients receive.
-Mr. Halbert has been tremendously influenced by his mother’s passing over a decade ago due to cancer, as evidenced by his investment, commitment, and unwavering dedication to making precision medicine a reality for cancer patients today.
+Chairman, Founder and Chief Executive Officer David D. Halbert is a proven leader with a strong track record of growth and value creation in the energy, financial and healthcare industries.
+With more than 40 years of experience, Mr. Halbert continues to be one of the most successful entrepreneurs in the United States.
+He is a passionate advocate of personalized medicine and leads Caris Life Sciences® with a philosophy that more precise and individualized information will lead to dramatic improvements in the quality-of-care patients receive.
+Mr. Halbert has been tremendously influenced by his mother’s passing from cancer, as evidenced by his personal investment, commitment, and unwavering dedication to making precision medicine a reality for cancer patients.

 Prior to founding Caris Life Sciences, Mr. Halbert founded AdvancePCS® in 1987, a leading pharmacy benefits management company, where he served as Chairman and CEO until it was sold to CareMark® in 2004 for $7.5 billion.
-Under Mr. Halbert’s leadership, the small, privately-owned company grew into a publicly traded, Fortune® 250 corporation with over $15 billion in annual revenue – taking a leadership position with its health improvement offerings.
-AdvancePCS served more than 75 million people – one in every four Americans – and managed 600 million prescription transactions annually, representing approximately $28 billion in drug expenditures.
-Focused on advancing quality of care while lowering healthcare costs, Mr. Halbert supplemented internal development with eleven strategic acquisitions, all successful, and posted 38 consecutive quarters of record-breaking earnings per share, including an unparalleled 147% compounded annual revenue growth over 14 consecutive years.
+Under Mr. Halbert’s leadership, the small, privately-owned company grew into a publicly traded, Fortune® 250 corporation with over $15 billion in annual revenue.
+AdvancePCS became the largest pharmacy benefit manager serving more than 75 million people – one in four Americans – and managed millions of prescription transactions annually, representing approximately $28 billion in drug expenditures.
+Focused on advancing quality of care while lowering healthcare costs, Mr. Halbert supplemented internal development with 11 successful strategic acquisitions, and posted 38 consecutive quarters of record-breaking earnings per share, including an unparalleled 147% compounded annual revenue growth over 14 consecutive years.
 When AdvancePCS was sold, it returned 31 times its initial public offering (IPO) value, 150 times the venture capital investment made by J.H.
 Whitney, and Caanan Partners in 1993, and 227 times the original investors’ money.

-In addition to serving as the Chairman and CEO of both AdvancePCS and Caris Life Sciences, Mr. Halbert was the largest shareholder and board member of Medical Edge, a comprehensive medical practice support system sold to Texas health Resources in 2011 and Phytel, a leading provider of integrated, population health management solutions, which was sold to IBM to form IBM Watson Health in 2015.
+In addition to serving as the Chairman and CEO of both AdvancePCS and Caris Life Sciences, Mr. Halbert was the largest shareholder and board member of Medical Edge, a comprehensive medical practice support system sold in 2011 to Texas Health Resources and Phytel, a leading provider of integrated, population health management solutions that was sold to IBM to form IBM Watson Health in 2015.
 Phytel managed a comprehensive registry with over 30 million patients – one in every ten Americans – combining big data, robust analytics, and software to identify care gaps, engage patients and measure outcomes.